 A Behaviour Record Book will be used with any child who is frequently involved in Stage Three incidences.
 This involves the book being completed by the class teacher each day and then taken home to be completed by the parents/carers each night.
 The child stays on report for two weeks at a time.

 Also, Joint Parental Conferences will be held involving both families where there are repeated incidences between the same children.

 If all of the above fails to work, then exclusion from school (fixed-term or permanent) will be considered.

 All children will take part in Golden Time.
 Some children may be taken out of Golden Time to discuss their behaviour.
-It is the class teacher’s responsibility to tell the Restorative Time Leader who needs time, why and where they will be during Golden Time.
+It is the class teacher’s responsibility to arrange this.